-Cannabis contains many active compounds, but the two most well-known are THC (tetrahydrocannabinol) and CBD (cannabidiol).
-Although they both come from the same plant, their effects and applications are very different.
+Cannabis contains many active compounds, but the two most well-known cannabinoids are THC (tetrahydrocannabinol) and CBD (cannabidiol).
+In recent years we cans see an increase of wellness products with these ingredients.
+Although they both come from the same plant, their effects and applications are not the same.
 In this article, we explore the main differences between CBD and THC and how they affect the body.

 What is THC?